bdeckard92/dupUT/01-Class-Content/03-JavaScript-dev/01-Activities/01-Conditional-Statements/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to write an algorithm that will take in two expressions and evaluate whether both expressions evaluate to `true`, only one expression evaluates to `true`, or both expressions evaluate to `false`.
+* As a developer, I want to write an algorithm that takes in two expressions and evaluates whether both expressions evaluate to `true`, only one expression evaluates to `true`, or both expressions evaluate to `false`.

 ## Acceptance Criteria